emilydowdle/bartleby/notes/goodbye.md

-I also live on the file systemasdf
+I also live on the file asdfasdsystem